LucasED78/Kobata/README.md

 # Kobata

 This is a simple application for read a product value in dollar, as well the state tax, and output the value in dollar with/without tax and real in the same format.
+[Try it out!](https://kobata.netlify.com/)

 # Starting